 A self-employed tax deduction allows you to write off a percentage of your earnings as business expenses.
 This can be a big help in reducing your taxable income, as an independent contractor.
 You can generate a form W-2 to help you determine your earnings so that you can calculate this deduction accurately.

-The amount you can write off depends on your business’s net profits, which is the profit after all the deducted business expenses.
+The amount you can write off depends on your business’s net profits, which is the profit after all the deduct business expenses.

 You can claim this deduction on Schedule C of Form 1040.
 Be sure to keep track of all your business expenses throughout the year to calculate this deduction accurately.